Tax Strategies for Parents of Kids with Special Needs – Updated for Obamacare

-Medical expenses are limited by 7.5% of Adjusted Gross Income, but some of the following out-of-pocket costs may cause you to exceed that limitation.
+There are many out-of-pocket costs may cause you to exceed that limitation.
 Costs that can be deducted include:

 - Special Schooling including tuition or tutoring by someone especially trained to meet the child’s needs.
 The purpose and primarily reason for the choice of school must be to alleviate or remediate the disability.

 - Typical preschool education as the primary purpose is for socialization required because of developmental delays, not education.